RMQ CLI Monitor

-Run AMQPeek with an interval.
-This monitors RMQ, running the tests every 10 minutes in a continues loop (useful when running AMQPeek under Supervisor or something similar)
+Run AMQPeek with an interval: This monitors RMQ, running the tests every 10 minutes in a continuous loop (useful when running AMQPeek under Supervisor or something similar)

 $ amqpeek --interval 10

-You can also specify the location of a configuration file to use instead of the default configuration file located in your home directory
+You can also specify the location of a configuration file to use instead of the default location of your current directory

 $ amqpeek --config config.yaml